 The following tables set forth selected consolidated financial data as of the dates and for the periods presented.
-The selected consolidated balance sheet data as of December 31, 2012 and 2011 and the selected consolidated statement of operations data for the years ended December 31, 2012, 2011 and 2010 have been derived from our audited consolidated financial statements and related notes that we have included elsewhere in this Annual Report.
-The selected consolidated balance sheet data as of December 31, 2010, 2009 and 2008 and the selected consolidated statement of operations data for the years ended December 31, 2009 and 2008 have been derived from audited consolidated financial statements that are not presented in this Annual Report.
+The selected consolidated balance sheet data as of December 31, 2013 and 2012 and the selected consolidated statement of operations data for the years ended December 31, 2013, 2012 and 2011 have been derived from our audited consolidated financial statements and related notes that we have included elsewhere in this Annual Report.
+The selected consolidated balance sheet data as of December 31, 2011, 2010 and 2009 and the selected consolidated statement of operations data for the years ended December 31, 2010 and 2009 have been derived from audited consolidated financial statements that are not presented in this Annual Report.
+The selected consolidated balance sheet data as of December 31, 2012 and the selected consolidated statement of operations data for the year ended December 31, 2012 have been restated to reflect immaterial measurement period adjustments related to the 2012 Acquisitions.